-- a Evaluative Opinion: Material compiled for the purpose of determining the suitability, eligibility, or qualifications of an individual for employment, appointment to office, promotion, continuance in office, removal from employment or office, or the awarding, continuing, modifying, or cancelling of contracts, awards, scholarships, honours, or other benefits. - b Information Privacy Principles (IPPs): The Privacy Act sets out the twelve Information Privacy Principles (IPPs) which form the basis on which all issues of the privacy of personal information are determined.
-Everyone who has access to the personal information Ara collects and/or holds must understand and comply with these basic principles. - c Personal Information: Any information about an identifiable individual (an individual is 'a natural person other than a deceased natural person').
-Personal information includes records of attendance and student marks, assessments, grades, and results.
-At Ara personal information does NOT include a person's name nor the fact that she or he is or is not currently enrolled or employed at Ara.
+- Evaluative Opinion: Material compiled for the purpose of determining the suitability, eligibility, or qualifications of an individual for employment, appointment to office, promotion, continuance in office, removal from employment or office, or the awarding, continuing, modifying, or cancelling of contracts, awards, scholarships, honours, or other benefits. - b Information Privacy Principles (IPPs): The Privacy Act 2020 sets out the thirteen IPPs which form the basis on which all issues of the privacy of personal information are determined.
+Everyone who has access to the personal information Ara collects and/or holds must understand and comply with these basic principles. - Personal Information: Any information about an identifiable individual (an individual is 'a natural person other than a deceased natural person').
+Personal information includes records of attendance and learner marks, assessments, grades, and results.
+At Ara personal information does NOT include a person's name nor the fact that they are or are not currently enrolled or employed at Ara.